 Like any other investment activities, investing in complying investments can involve risk.

-By completing and submitting an application, you give permission to Immigration SA to:
+By completing and submitting an application and request for any services, you give permission to Immigration SA to :

 - contact you for legitimate reasons (i.e. notification of events, surveys, seminars, etc)

 - provide your details to third-party consultants and other government bodies working with / on behalf of Immigration SA who wish to contact you for legitimate reasons (i.e. notification of events, surveys, seminars etc)

 - share your particulars and relevant information about your application to other federal and state government bodies including the Department of Home Affairs, and the Department for Industry, Innovation and Science, in the case of the SISA entrepreneur visa

 - communicate your visa outcome to the relevant service provider/panel who assessed your nomination application for the SISA entrepreneur visa

 - contact third parties for the purposes of verifying the information contained in this application

 - check your details in the Visa Entitlement Verification Online (VEVO) system.